-- Files previously created and saved in Aspire will be opened and displayed in the 2D Design window and 3D View CRV3D if they contain 3D data.
-All calculated toolpaths are stored/opened from the CRV3D file. - Files previously created and saved in Aspire will be opened and displayed in the 2D Design window.
-All calculated CRV toolpaths are stored/opened from the CRV file.
+CRV Files previously created and saved in Cut2D Pro will be opened and displayed in the 2D Design window.
+All calculated toolpaths are stored/opened from the CRV file.

-Files from other CAD or graphics software packages such as AutoCAD will be opened in the original size and DXF position.
-The Job Setup Form is automatically opened showing the maximum X and Y dimensions of the opened DWG design.
-The actual size of the material can then be specified along with the required thickness and appropriate X0, Y0 and Z0 origins.
+Files from other CAD or graphics software packages such as AutoCAD will be opened in the original size and

-Files from typical design software such as Corel Draw can be opened.
-The Job Setup form will automatically be EPS opened so the required material size can be specified.
-By default the EPS file will be placed with the lower left corner of the design at X0, Y0.

-Files from typical design software such as Adobe Illustrator and Corel Draw can be opened.
-The Job Setup form Α will automatically be opened so the required material size can be specified.
-The Al file will be placed with the lower left corner of the design at X0, Y0

-Software such as the Adobe product range can be used to convert files from other design and word processing PDF software into the industry standard PDF file format.
-The text and vector content of PDF files is extracted when imported into Aspire.
-When importing multiple page PDF documents each page is placed on a separate layer.

-SketchUp files with a .SKP extension (see www.sketchup.com) can be imported as 2D data suitable for SKP machining.
+- DXF position.
+The Job Setup Form is automatically opened showing the maximum X and Y dimensions of the opened design.
+The actual size of the material can then be specified along with the required thickness and appropriate X0, Y0 and Z0 origins. - Files from typical design software such as Corel Draw can be opened.
+The Job Setup form will automatically be opened so the required material size can be specified.
+By default the EPS file will be placed with the lower left corner of the design at X0, Y0. - Files from typical design software such as Adobe Illustrator and Corel Draw can be opened.
+The Job Setup form will automatically be opened so the required material size can be specified.
+The Al file will be placed with the lower left corner of the design at X0, Y0 - PDF Software such as the Adobe product range can be used to convert files from other design and word processing software into the industry standard PDF file format.
+The text and vector content of PDF files is extracted when imported into Cut2D Pro.
+When importing multiple page PDF documents each page is placed on a separate layer. - SKP SketchUp files with a .SKP extension (see www.sketchup.com) can be imported as 2D data suitable for machining.
 See the Sketchup section for detailed instructions on importing Sketchup files.